xiix0/scam/README.md

-You would if you could but you can't so you won't.
+You will become rich and famous unless you don't.